Liverpool: M

 Magic Faction – Short lived band (late 80s?) based in Runcorn/Widnes.
 Feat; Brian ‘Damage’ Harcombe (drms) (ex Restless, Accelerators, Bugs, Death Kit, Shop Soiled, Filibuster, Hellhounds), Colin Ogburn (bass), Tony Reilly (gtr) and Livo (voc).

 Mahalia – pop-rock band (1990-93), feat; Maxine Dunn (voc) (later Steal, CS Drift), Simon Jones (gtr), Graham Jones (bass), Ian Griffiths (keys), Andy Jones (drms).
-Got took under the wing of Dave Kitson (manager of Ruby Blue) and rec demos at Parr Street in view of release of LP on Red Flame.
-But never.
-Happened.
+Got took under the wing of Dave Kitson (manager of Ruby Blue) and recorded demos at Parr Street in view of release of LP on Red Flame.
+But never happened.
 Split up in summer 1993. (musical differences).

-Martin Malone – ex-member of Innocents Abroad and Eskimos In Chains.
+Martin Malone – ex-member of Innocents Abroad and Eskimo Chains.
 He traded under his own name for 2 albums: The Training for Loneliness (2000) and Hinterland (2003).
 Martin says, ‘Then, just when I thought I’d given up, I was asked to play guitar for Simon Armitage in The Scaremongers who released the album Born In A Barn in 2008.’
+In addition to his music career, Martin Malone is described as an award-winning poet, having released solo albums and poetry collections such as Larksong Static: Selected Poems 2005-2020.

-Malchix – 3-pc band (1978-85), feat; Carl Gleeson (voc,gtr) (ex Hugo Dines Band) feat on the ‘Street To Street, A Liverpool Compilation’ LP with the track Crisis.
+Malchix – 3-pc band (1978-85), feat; Carl Gleeson (voc,gtr) (ex Hugo Dines Band), described by John Peel as the “most virulently punky folk to be heard” when featured on the ‘Street To Street, A Liverpool Compilation’ LP with the track Crisis.
 Also called Warz, Warsaw, Hussardz at some point.
 Became Cracked Actor in 1985 after Carl did a solo tour as Poland.
-More info req’d

 Malorie – punk band feat; Ian Murphy (gtr) (ex Kelso, now Pincushion).
 Split Jun04

-ManBREAK – Pop punk dance band formed May94 that evolved from 25th of May.
+ManBREAK – distinct Liverpool-based band from the mid-1990s known for a unique, genre-blending sound that they famously described as “post-grunge cinematic hip-hop.”
+Evolved from 25th Of May.
 Feat; Swindelli aka Steve Swindels (voc), Mr Blonde (gtr,voc) (ex The Firecharmers), Roy Van Der Kerkoff (bass), Stu Boy Stuart Carswell (drms) (later Kelso), Monty (gtr).
-Ex members incl; Snaykee (gtr) (ex 25th May), Jules (temp gtr).
-More mainstream version of 25th of May with the intention of making it big in the US etc. Rel album ‘Come And See’ on One Little Indian (famous for Bjork releases) plus some singles.
+Ex members inc; Snaykee (gtr) (ex 25th May), Jules (temp gtr).
+The name “Manbreak” refers to a scandalous, then-secret military program in the 1950s and ’60s where the British government exposed soldiers to low-level chemical weapons.
+More mainstream version of 25th of May with the intention of making it big in the US.
+Their lyrics were highly political and socio-political, with Swindelli conceding, “I can’t write love songs without sounding pathetic.
+I write about what is tangible and real to me.
+Someone once said only art, love and politics matter.”
+Released album ‘Come And See’ on (One Little Indian 1997) followed by ‘Cool Asphalt’ (2000). (youtubemusic)

 Manic Depression – Wirral Punk Band – who renamed themselves C.I.5. after one gig 1984-85 (and later disbanded and reformed with new members as The Eyesawz) Ernie Smith (voc), Liam Johnston (gtr), Tim Tyler (bass), Andy ‘Zoff’ Ligget (drms).
-Supported The Iconoclasts
+Supported The Iconoclasts.
+Liam would resurface in the 2020s hosting The Outta Limits radio show

 Mannequin – band feat; Chris Campbell (drms) (ex The Clear).
 More info req’d.